Starmer should be ‘more upfront’ in supporting striking workers, says union boss

 “I really hope what’s not happening here is that the party that was created by workers is now embarrassed to stick up for workers.
 That would be something that I think would be a miscalculation.

-Unite is the latest union broadside against Sir Keir, who attracted criticism when he urged frontbenchers to stay away from rail strikes last month.
+Unite is the latest union to launch a broadside against Sir Keir, who attracted criticism when he urged frontbenchers to stay away from rail strikes last month.

-He drew condemnation from Ms Graham, Rail, Maritime and Transport (RMT) union boss Mick Lynch and TSSA general secretary Manuel Cortes when he sacked Sam Tarry, a shadow transport minister, for giving media interviews from picket lines.
+He drew condemnation from Ms Graham, along with the Rail, Maritime and Transport union boss Mick Lynch and TSSA (Transport Salaried Staffs’ Association) general secretary Manuel Cortes, when he sacked Sam Tarry, a shadow transport minister, for giving media interviews from picket lines.

 Former Labour leader Jeremy Corbyn waded into the row last week, telling PA that his successor’s decision was “very unfair”.